bunq/doc/DESCRIPTION.md

 ### Receiving Callbacks

-***NOTICE***: We're changing the origin of our callbacks for sandbox to originate from the Amazon network.

-Callbacks for the sandbox environment will be made from AWS starting May 28th 2018.
+Callbacks for the sandbox environment will be made from different IP's at AWS.
 Callbacks for the production environment will be made from 185.40.108.0/22.

-Until 2018-06-09 we'll continue to send callbacks from:

-- `185.40.109.64` callback outgoing IP production.
-- `185.40.109.65` callback outgoing IP production.
-- `185.40.111.64` callback outgoing IP production.
-- `185.40.111.65` callback outgoing IP production.

 *The IP addresses might change*.
 We will notify you in a timely fashion if such a change would take place.